 However, optimism around revenue growth is held in check by caution from ongoing risks.
 Workforce shortages and supply chain instability are reducing operational efficiency and margins.
-Business agility can be critical for organizations seeking to operate through the turbulence from an unusually quick economic rebound—and to compete in the next growth period.
+Business agility can be critical for organisations seeking to operate through the turbulence from an unusually quick economic rebound—and to compete in the next growth period.
 As leaders look not only to defend against disruption but strengthen their offense, our 2022 manufacturing industry outlook examines five important trends to consider for manufacturing playbooks in the year ahead.